 NY Public Service Commission Undermines CLCPA By Approving Coned Proposal That Increases Investment In Fossil Fuels And Hikes Customer Rates

-The Pace Energy and Climate Center (Pace), represented by Earthjustice, is disappointed that the NY Public Service Commission declined to comply with the State’s Climate Leadership and Community Protection Act (CLCPA) and to step away from a business-as-usual approach to managing the energy transition to a clean energy economy.
+The Pace Energy and Climate Center (Pace), represented by Earthjustice, is disappointed that the NY Public Service Commission declined to comply with the state’s Climate Leadership and Community Protection Act (CLCPA).
+We urge the Commission to step away from a business-as-usual approach to managing energy and transition to a clean energy economy.
 The decision to raise residential customer rates while spending ratepayer dollars on fossil fuel infrastructure that will last for decades betrays the public interest.

 “Utilizing a customer rate increase to fund fossil fuel infrastructure directly conflicts with New York State law.
 The CLCPA was set in place not only to advance the use of clean and renewable energy, but also to protect low-income communities that are disproportionally affected by the greenhouse gas emissions caused by the use of dirty and outdated energy sources,” said Radina Valova, Pace’s Senior Staff Attorney.

 The Commission’s decision fails to protect ratepayers and does not comply with the CLCPA.
 New York State is on a clear and legally-binding path to quickly transition to a fossil-fuel-free future that the PSC and state-licensed utilities cannot be permitted to ignore.